 Assistant Professor Ciani, Graduate Program Director, 516-463-5817

-The Master of Science program in Occupational Therapy (OT) is designed to prepare graduates to become registered and licensed occupational therapist practitioners.
-The graduate-level curriculum of 68 credits is divided into six semesters including a summer semester of didactic instruction, and six months, consisting of two fieldwork placements.
-The full-time, on campus program is offered weekdays and evenings, providing a sequential curriculum that integrates laboratory experiences with classroom instruction.
+The Master of Science program in Occupational Therapy (OT) is designed to prepare graduates to become registered and licensed occupational therapy practitioners.
+The graduate-level curriculum of 68 credits is divided into seven semesters, including a summer semester of didactic instruction and six months, consisting of two Level II fieldwork placements.
+The full-time, on-campus program is offered weekdays and evenings, providing a sequential curriculum that integrates laboratory experiences with classroom instruction.
 The mission of the Master of Science in Occupational Therapy program at Hofstra University is to facilitate the development of effective, compassionate, evidence-based practitioners with critical thinking skills and competencies, knowledge and skills needed to be lifelong learners with the ability to meet professional standards and societal occupational needs.

-The entry-level occupational therapy master’s degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.
+The entry-level occupational therapy master’s degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE’s telephone number c/o AOTA is (301) 652-AOTA, and its web address is www.acoteonline.org.
 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

-The educational philosophy of Hofstra’s University Occupational Therapy (OT) program has as its core beliefs, the values and theories of the profession as guided by the American Occupational Therapy Association (AOTA).
+The educational philosophy of Hofstra’s University Occupational Therapy (OT) program has its core beliefs, values, and theories of the profession as guided by the American Occupational Therapy Association (AOTA).